nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Some commands may involve an index, indicated in command formats as `INDEX`.
 This is simply a number which is assigned to a particular Client.
 For example, the first client in the list will have the index `1`.

+The index can take on values from 1 to the number of clients shown in the Client List.
+It will never be **0 or a negative number**.

 ##### 3) Command Fields
 Some commands have fields associated with them.
 For example, when you are adding a client, you need to add his name too.
 His name will be considered a field, similarly for Date of Birth, Address etc.